cdepman/HR-Attendance/README.md

 ##Solution

 ##How to run?
-Fork this repo
-Install casperJS by running the following command in terminal
+Install CasperJS by running the following command in terminal:
 ````
 brew install casperjs
 ````